-Howard County police Tuesday charged a 40-year-old west Baltimore man in a fight at Long Reach High School that was caught on video and went viral on the internet.
+Howard County police Tuesday charged a 40-year-old west Baltimore man in a that was caught on video and went viral on the internet.

 Donnell Maurice Vannison was charged with second-degree assault and disorderly conduct, according to a written statement from the Howard County Police Department (HCPD).